Is treadmill running the same or easier than running outside

 While the runners averaged about 6:50 pace on the track, when they adjusted the treadmill to what felt like the same pace, it was actually two minutes per mile slower!

-Now, I have some doubts about whether this effect applies to everyone.
 The researchers don’t say whether the runners were adapted to treadmill running or not—this could make a big difference in how they perceived their effort.
-But this confirms what a lot of runners already know: running on a treadmill can feel a lot harder than it is.

-And, what’s worse, in terms of physiological demand, it turns out treadmill running is easier!
+What’s worse, in terms of physiological demand, it turns out treadmill running is easier!

 Because of the lack of wind resistance, your oxygen consumption for a given pace on a treadmill will be lower than it would be overground.